linainsaf/Dual-Attention-Guided-Gaze-Target-Detection-in-the-Wild/README.md

 ## What was available

 - Depth Estimation Network pretrained model was given [link], it receives as input the original image, and gives us as output the depth estimation map of the same image.
+- Gaze360 and GazeFollow datasets : images and anotations.
+- Resnet models: provided by pytorch.
+- Face Alignement model from Bulat et al.

 ## What needed to be constructed

+- Head crops images for GazeFollow dataset
+- Eyes retrieval using different checks.
+- Headpose model training using transfer learning.
+- 3D gaze estimation MLP training
+- Combine depth estimation network with 3D gaze estimation to built depth rebasing and Fild of vision FOV.
+- Heat-map Regression head model : regression of the target's position in the frame.
+- Binary classification Head to classify whether the target is inside or outside the fram.

+## Steps
 - First, we trained the 3D Gaze Estimation Module on Gaze360 Dataset.
 Then we made the predictions on the Gazefollow Dataset.

 - After that, we built the Module Dual Attention Module which has two main functions : Depth Rebasing and FOV Generator.
 We run the model on Gazefollow to obtain the Depth Attention Map and the FOV attention Map.
 - Finally, we train the Heatmap Regression Head on Gazefollow as well.
 - The Binary Head Classification module couldn’t be trained because we lacked the appropriate dataset.